 Imagine beaches coexisting with wildlife preserves and all manner of natural beauty.

-Only then can you have an idea of why these islands off the North Carolina coast are so popular.
+Only then can you have an idea of why these small islands off Coastal North Carolina are so popular.

-Life on the North Carolina coastal islands is laid back and attracts people looking to get away from the daily grind; those wanting to slow down and reconnect with themselves and their surroundings.
+Life on the best small island of Coastal North Carolina is laid back.
+And this attracts people looking to get away from the daily grind.
+Those wanting to slow down and reconnect with themselves and their surroundings.

-Needless to say the Outer Banks are a big tourist attraction and the islands are inundated with visitors for part of the year.
+Needless to say the Coastal North Carolina Outer Banks are a big tourist attraction.
+And these small islands are inundated with visitors for part of the year.

 Local residents typically find work in the tourism industry, real estate, fishing, education and government agencies like the National Park Service.

-All you beach lovers ….Wow … the North Carolina beaches are amazing!!!
+All you beach lovers ….Wow … the Coastal North Carolina beaches are amazing!!!

 It’s not uncommon for people to have a variety of jobs to tide them over until the tourists come back.